 Our Bonaire physical therapists are highly trained in diagnosing and treating movement disorders.
 Many of these disorders can occur following surgery, especially if you have undergone a total joint replacement.
 However, many physicians will also prescribe physical therapy treatments for injuries, accidents, or illnesses – essentially, anything that makes you feel weak and unable to function at your optimum physical level.

 Your treatment plan will likely include several different therapies, all aimed at helping a specific function of your body.
 Some exercises may focus on increasing your range of motion, while others may focus on improving your balance and strength.
 Manual therapy is a crucial part of a recovery plan, as it helps to minimize inflammation, reduce pain and swelling, and increase your range of motion.
-If you are interested in learning more about the many benefits of manual therapy, contact Pinnacle Physical Therapy and Sports Medicine today at Warner Robins, GA!
+If you are interested in learning more about the many benefits of manual therapy, contact Pinnacle Physical Therapy and Sports Medicine today at Bonaire, GA!
 Our dedicated physical therapists will be happy to meet with you to get you moving once again.